 “Examples show that reorder points are an obsolete technique – an invalid inventory model – and should not be used in any situations where inventory is maintained.
 They simply do not provide the visibility to see when product is actually needed and when problems are likely to occur.” – Distribution Requirements Planning

 This criticism of reorder point planning only holds for forecastable items.
 However, for erratic demand items, the system cannot “look at what is needed” because it is inherently unknowable.
 The fact that the item has such a high forecast error means that the supply planning system is already “blind.”

 Applying a supply planning method does not change this fact.
 For highly stable products, the reorder point that is set can easily order the right amount.
-Items with a stable demand pattern are easy to model with reorder points, so it is in fact not blind at all.
-There is simply little benefit to passing a forecast to the supply planning system in this scenario.
+Items with a stable demand pattern are easy to model with reorder points, so it is, in fact, not blind at all.
+There is simply a little benefit to passing a forecast to the supply planning system in this scenario.

 “It is normally reserved for products without dependent requirements, like spare parts or consumables.
 However, it is also possible to use reorder point planning in combination with future requirements.
 An example of use for products with an erratic demand, like spare parts for customer service.” – Delaware Consulting